 £££-££££ | see holiday villas on offer near Nice

 Nice ‘la Belle’, quite literally meaning beautiful Nice, is one of France’s biggest and most wonderful cities.
 Compared to neighbouring Villefranche and Antibes areas, it’s also relatively affordable, definitely when staying in one of the many holiday apartments within the city.
 Plus, you’re smack bang in the middle of everything!
-Soak up the its history during a walking tour, go out shopping for A-brands, stroll over the Promenade des Anglais, lounge on the beach or dive head first into the vibrant night-life.
+Soak up the history during a walking tour, go out shopping for A-class brands, stroll over the Promenade des Anglais, lounge on the beach or dive headfirst into the vibrant night-life.
 Nice has it all!
-Plus, it’s the regions transport hub so it’s easy to zip up and down the coast to sightsee and visit your favourite beaches.
+Plus, it’s the region's transport hub, making it easy to zip up and down the coast to sightsee and visit your favourite beaches.
 The outskirts of Nice, like the popular and upmarket quartier Fabron, offer some excellent value-for-money luxury villas and Riviera mansions.
-South of Nice is the charming seaside resort of Cagnes-sur-Mer and famous holiday complex of Marina Baie des Anges.
+South of Nice is the charming seaside resort of Cagnes-sur-Mer and the famous holiday complex of Marina Baie des Anges.

 Vence & surroundings